CS171/Homework_instructions/week-04/lab/week-04_lab.md

 - **Update** contains existing elements bound to the data
 - **Exit** contains existing elements that are not bound to data anymore and should be removed

+These three methods, along with merge() and join(), are powerful concepts in d3 and open up the floodgates for us to dynamcially handle updates to data.
+We will learn more about how to use them during Week 6's lab, but in the meantime, feel free to preview this content in Chapter 9 of *D3 - Interactive Data Visualization for the Web*.

 There are no "p"-elements on the page so the **enter** selection contains placeholders for all elements in the array.
 In this and the following examples we will concentrate only on the *enter* selection.
 You will learn more about the enter-update-exit sequence when we are working with interactive datasets.

 (4) ```.enter()``` - Creates new data-bound elements/placeholders